sonalitejura/portfolio-projects/tableau-project/README.md

 ## Project Aims
 1. Deliver actionable insights into sales performance and identify key trends.
-2. Analyse customer behavior to understand purchasing patterns and preferences.
+2. Evaluate how sales performance compares to target sales.
-3. Evaluate profitability and identify the main drivers affecting financial success.
+3. Analyse customer behavior to understand purchasing patterns and preferences.

 ## Project Highlights
 - **Data Preparation**: Employed advanced techniques such as table joins and calculated fields for comprehensive analysis.